-- D6.3 Where the Disclosure Pilot (PD51U) applies (see E2.1), the case management bundle should also include the Disclosure Review Document, as completed by the parties for consideration at the Case Management Conference or (at later stages in the case) as approved by the Court at an earlier stage. - D6.4 The case management bundle should not include a copy of any order for an interim payment.
+D.6.3 Where PD 57AD applies (see E2.1), the case management bundle should also include the Disclosure Review Document, as completed by the parties for consideration at the Case Management Conference or (at later stages in the case) as approved by the Court at an earlier stage.

+D.6.4 The case management bundle should not include a copy of any order for an interim payment.